Note that this post has been updated to reflect what to expect at Disney World in the summer of 2022.

 Speaking of My Disney Experience, you’ll need to be comfortable using the app, if only to use Mobile Order.
 Almost every fast-food-style restaurant at Disney World now requires you to place your order via the app (with rare exceptions like guests requiring the assistance of a Cast Member or those paying in cash).
 Familiarizing yourself with how it works first will save you a lot of time and frustration.

-Finally, if you’ve enjoyed the Disney Dining Plan in the past, that is also not available at this time.
+But, some things ARE still missing.
+If you’ve enjoyed the Disney Dining Plan in the past, that is still not available at this time.
+Disney has said it WILL return, but has not mentioned when it will return.
 Again, this is something that could change, so keep checking back with us to stay updated!

 Summer used to be the big “no fest” time of the year in EPCOT but the festivals have started to run longer and longer.
 A summer trip now means you can likely plan to enjoy all the festival fun EPCOT has to offer!
 So you might want to plan ahead for festival activities and foods in advance!
 Again, we cover EVERY festival, so be sure to check with us if you want to know what’s going on!

 Things have really been picking up at Disney World.
-Though the parks were almost like ghost towns last summer after reopening, people have started to return to the parks.
-We’ve seen the parks at full capacity pretty frequently recently — and we’re expecting that trend to continue into the summer.
+Though the parks were almost like ghost towns in 2020 after reopening, people have definitely returned to the parks.
+We’ve seen big crowds at the parks pretty frequently — and we’re expecting that trend to continue into the summer.

 What’s Still Closed

 Some entertainment may never return to Disney World.
-Some performers were laid off last year, including many of our favorites — the Grand Floridian Orchestra, the Citizens of Main Street, performers from the Hoop-Dee-Doo-Revue, and more.
-Disney has not revealed what entertainment might look like come summer, but we’ll keep you updated.
+Some performers were laid off in 2020, including many of our favorites — the Grand Floridian Orchestra, the Citizens of Main Street, and more.
+Disney has not revealed if this entertainment will return, but we’ll keep you updated.

 So you’re going on a summer trip.
 Guess what that means?
 It’s going to be HOT and HUMID.
 The most important thing you can do for yourself is to stay hydrated — drink lots of water.
 And don’t forget, you can get free water at the parks rather than pay for an overpriced bottle of water (or bring your own).
 You might also want to consider bringing a cooling towel or portable fan for your own personal comfort.